staffing and structure healthy vs stuck

 There are some staffing strategies that tend to produce health and growth for churches.
 There are also some staffing strategies that, often, are part of the reason why churches get stuck.

-We want to share a few early warning signs that will tell you that it’s time to address staffing issues and restructure your ministry team.
+We want to share a few early warning signs that will tell you it’s time to address staffing issues and restructure your ministry team.

 Sign #1: Overstaffing

-You haven’t right sized your team to reflect the current size of your church.
+You haven’t right-sized your team to reflect the current size of your church.
 We recommend a ratio of 1 FTE (Full-time Equivalent) to every 75-100 people in attendance.

 Healthy churches hire fewer staff and pay those staff well.
 By doing so, they are better positioned to retain key leaders and prevent them from pursuing other opportunities in organizations that are also looking for high-capacity leaders.